Rounding Calculator

 Round to a specific number of significant figures, preserving the most important digits.
 For example, 123.456 rounded to 3 significant figures is 123.

-Use when: Working with scientific measurements, where the precision of your measurement matters more than decimal places.
+Use when: Working with scientific measurements, where precision matters more than decimal places.

 Nearest Integer